ianzmckenna/Blockdays/README.md

 ## Running locally

+1. Install dependencies: `npm install`
 1. Serve the `public/` folder using a static server (recommended during development):
-   - Quick test with Python: python -m http.server 8000 (run from `public/`)
+   - Quick test with Python: `python -m http.server` (run from `public/`)
-   - Or use any static server (live-server, http-server, etc.)
+   - OR
+   - Run a static server: `npx http-server -c-1` (run from root)
+      - `-c-1` sets a cache TTL of -1 seconds, meaning the server refreshes instantly on any change

-2. Open http://localhost:8000 in a browser.
+2. Open the localhost link given by the server in a browser.

-3. Dev notes:
-   - Initialization happens in [`initGame`](public/js/gameController.js) on DOMContentLoaded.
-   - If you edit piece shapes, update [`pieceDefinitions`](public/js/constants.js).

 ## Responsive behavior